thomashastings/droidian-wayne-guide/README.md

 ### 1. Install TWRP
 - Boot to fastboot mode by pressing the Vol- and Power buttons until the phone vibrates
 - Check that the phone is recognized by running `fastboot devices`
-- Install TWRP by running `fastboot flash recovery twrp-*-beryllium.img`
+- Install TWRP by running `fastboot flash recovery twrp-*-wayne.img`

 ### 2. Install Droidian in TWRP
 TWRP: